-We manage c.£4.0bn (31 Dec 2022, excluding GHAM Ireland Ltd) of assets for institutional clients.
+We manage c.£4.5bn (31 Dec 2023) of assets for institutional clients.
 We regularly communicate with these clients to understand their stewardship priorities and obtain feedback primarily through meetings, but also through ongoing due diligence reviews and periodic reporting.

 These investors are typically limited partners in our funds and in some cases also members of the relevant Limited Partnership Investment Advisory Committee for those funds ("LPIAC").
-The LPIAC meet with the fund manager regularly to review the portfolio and ensure that the investment teams are acting within the parameters of the investment guidelines.
+The LPIACs meet with the fund manager regularly to review the portfolio and ensure that the investment teams are acting within the parameters of the investment guidelines.
 The LPIAC provides an open forum for discussion about both financial and sustainable investment drivers of an investment.